ibm-messaging/mq-exits/channel/extjwtexit/README.md

 # EXTJWTEXIT

 A sample security exit for authenticating with JWT Tokens issued by a third-party issuer.
-In this demo, the third-party issuer is KeyCloak.
 For details on JWT tokens and how to use them in your applications, see the [MQ Documentation](https://www.ibm.com/docs/en/ibm-mq/latest?topic=tokens-using-authentication-in-application)

 ## Overview